Comparison

 If you love Andrew Schulz — the crowd work, the unfiltered takes, the authenticity that mainstream comedy has been too sanitized to pull off — there's a comedian you need to know: Martin Amini.
 Not because they're the same.
 They're not.
-But they're working in the same space of genuinely dangerous, audience-responsive comedy, and Schulz fans who haven't discovered Martin Amini yet are going to have a very good few weeks of catching up to do.
+But Martin is doing something in the same universe of audience-responsive comedy that goes even deeper, and Schulz fans who haven't discovered Martin Amini yet are about to find their new favorite live act.

 Andrew Schulz: What Makes Him Work